Smart Start was created in 1993 as an innovative solution to a problem: Children were coming to school unprepared to learn.

 Current Job Openings

 Over the next ten years, Madison County Partnership for Children and Families will continually seek to better understand the needs of resident families with young children, and increase awareness of the importance of early childhood development to ensure that all children benefit from credible early-childhood education.

 Harris, Connie - Secretary

-The Executive Committee meets the second Tuesday of every month
+The Executive Committee meets the third Tuesday of every odd month

-The Board of Directors meet the third Tuesday of every month
+The Board of Directors meet the third Tuesday of every even month

 Executive Meetings are held at Mars Hill University at 9:30 am